Really-Simple-Plugins/complianz-terms-conditions/readme.txt

 Tested up to: 5.7
 Stable tag: 1.0.4

-Configure your own Terms & Conditions specific to your services or webshop.
+Configure your own Terms and Conditions specific to your service or webshop.

 == Description ==
-Complianz - Terms & Conditions is a stand-alone plugin from Complianz.
-A simple, but in-depth wizard will configure a Terms & Conditions page for your website or for those of your clients.
+Complianz - Terms and Conditions is a stand-alone plugin from Complianz.
+A simple, but in-depth wizard will configure a Terms and Conditions page for your website or for those of your clients.

 == Features ==
 * A simple but in-depth wizard to configure the Terms & Conditions specified to your needs or the needs of your clients.
 * Includes specific paragraphs for affiliate marketing, webshops, digital and physical goods and services, and other variables.
 * Optional are sections about minimum age requirements, a return policy, accessibility policy and user created content, for example.
 * A full-featured Terms & Conditions applicable to most businesses and personal endeavours, and available for editing if needed.
-* Can be used stand-alone or fully integrated with the Complianz-GDPR/CCPA Cookie Consent plugin.
+* Can be used stand-alone or fully integrated with the Complianz - GDPR/CCPA Cookie Consent plugin.

 Are you missing anything or have suggestions?
 Leave an issue, or do a pull request on [GitHub](https://github.com/Really-Simple-Plugins/complianz-terms-conditions).